 - 9. Decisions as to whether to give a statutory notice will be taken by an appropriate decision making committee (DMC).
 The PRA will ensure that the level of seniority of the decision maker is appropriate to the importance, complexity and urgency of the decision. - 10.
-There will be four decision making committees responsible for the issue of statutory notices. - (a) The PRA Board excluding the Financial Conduct Authority Chief Executive Officer (Board) - (b) Supervision, Risk and Policy Committee (SRPC) - (c) Supervision and Assessment Panel (SAP) - (d) Panel of Heads of Departments and Managers (HMP) - 11.
-The DMCs will also take decisions associated with a statutory notice including decisions to: - (a) set or extend time for making representations;
+There will be five decision making committees responsible for the issue of statutory notices. - (a) The Prudential Regulation Committee (the PRC) excluding the Financial Conduct Authority Chief Executive Officer; - (b) Supervision, Risk and Policy Committee (SRPC); - (c) Supervision and Assessment Panel (SAP); - (d) Panel of Heads of Departments and Managers (HMP); and - (e) Enforcement Decision Making Committee (EDMC). - 11.
+The DMCs will also take decisions associated with a statutory notice including decisions to:

-&#x27;Tribunal' means the Upper Tribunal (Tax and Chancery Chamber) or any successor body.
+^{4 &#}x27;Tribunal' means the Upper Tribunal (Tax and Chancery Chamber) or any successor body.

-- 8 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - (b) give copies of the statutory notice to any third party setting out that party's rights and time limits to make representations; - (c) grant access to PRA material relevant to the statutory notice under section 394 of the Act; and - (d) publicise the notice.5 - 12.
+- 8 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - (a) set or extend time for making representations; - (b) give copies of the statutory notice to any third party setting out that party's rights and time limits to make representations; - (c) grant access to PRA material relevant to the statutory notice under section 394 of the Act; and - (d) publicise the notice.5 - 12.
 In all cases, the DMCs will make decisions by having regard to the relevant facts, the law and the PRA's priorities and policies. - 13.
 The PRA will make appropriate records of those decisions, including records of meetings and the representations (if any) of the recipient(s) of the notice and materials considered by the decision makers.